-The film provides the fight’s historical context through footage of the violence which accompanied the transition of the Belgian Congo to the newly named ‘Zaire’.
+The film provides the historical context of Ali vs Foreman through footage of the violence which accompanied the transition of the Belgian Congo to the newly named ‘Zaire’.
 This shift resulted in the rise of Mobutu Sese Seko, the dictator who helped bring Ali and Foreman to Kinshasa by promising each fighter five million dollars.
 Racial politics permeated the entire spectacle and were seized upon eagerly by Ali.
 The Muslim challenger positioned himself as the true African in contrast to the presumably more Americanized Foreman, who did himself no favors by attending his first press conference in Zaire accompanied by a German Sheppard, the same breed which the Belgians used as police dogs.
 In addition to the Ali-Foreman confrontation, a major music festival featuring leading African-American musicians like James Brown and B.B.
 King was held to coincide with the fight.
 This added further cultural weight to an event that was, as Ali says with his characteristic grandiosity, “the first assembly of the American black man in Africa in the history of the world.”

 Ali, unsurprisingly, emerges as the documentary’s star.
 We get a sanitized version of ‘The Greatest” in When We Were Kings, which at times borders on hagiography.
 His charisma and clever word play is overwhelming, and contrasts sharply with the dour Foreman, whose intimidating reserve is substantiated by footage of his incredible destruction of Joe Frazier.
 A clear favorite leading up to the fight, Foreman’s punching power was awesome, and there’s a memorable scene in When We Were Kings in which he pounds the heavy bag so hard that he creates a turkey-sized dent in it.